giva16/drawio-custom-lib/README.md

 1. Information about the diagram, detailing what the diagram is used for and what it represents.

-2. Table of notations involved involved in the drawing of the diagram, detailing the element of that each of the notation represent and what it defines.
+2. Table of notations involved involved in the drawing of the diagram, detailing the elements of the diagram, what each notation represents and what it defines.

 3. Step-by-step guide on how to draw the diagram in diagrams.net/draw.io desktop application.